 New Construction POTS services

-If you have a new building coming on line soon, you might be stuck in the order queue for an Analog POTS line or multiple lines from the carrier.
+If you have a new building coming on-line soon, you might be stuck in the order queue for an Analog POTS line or multiple lines from the carrier.
 This holds true for any life safety lines to support elevator, alarm or environmental remote services which must “call” home in some fashion.
 There is not much revenue for carriers to lay out hard costs to install legacy copper into a newly constructed building.
-This is where General Contractors, REITS and Property Groups mis-calculate and realize days before the Fire Marshall arrives to inspect prior to occupancy.
-Leaving it in the hands of the carrier is a risking undertaking if you are requesting POTS lines via analog services.
+This is where General Contractors, REITS and, Property Groups mis-calculate and realize days before the Fire Marshall arrives to inspect prior to occupancy.
+Leaving it in the hands of the carrier is a risky undertaking if you are requesting POTS lines via analog services.
 There are less technicians trained in delivering a punch down block from the telephone pole into a new building.

 Existing building & POTS replacement